VikramGovindarajan/vikramgovindarajan.github.io/_pages/blogs/tools_hpc.md

 permalink: /blogs/tools_hpc/
 ---

-# Tools for Scientific Computing

-This page describes the tools to develop and maintain codes.
+This page describes the open-source tools to develop and maintain codes.

 > *Disclaimer: The codes listed and the suggestions are purely based on my personal experience and views.*